SAP-samples/btp-build-resilient-apps/03-PrepareBTPTrial/README.md

    ![Prepare-Configure](./images/trail/prepAndConfig34.png)

-SAP BTP environment has been successfully configured.
+---

+Congratulations, you have now configured your SAP BTP Trial account sucesfully for the subsequent steps.